Central Virginia

 • 00:58:32

-Frequently that once per quarter at a place to be determined by the chair or at such time and places shall be out may determine.
+At a place not, OK, frequently, at once per quarter, at a place to be determined by the chair, or at such time and place it shall be out, may determine.

 • 00:58:42